 The final selection process is determined by examining the overall proposal score as well as individual review scores, recommendations, and comments.
-Additional factors include the level of content (introductory, intermediate, advanced, expert), session type (lecture, poster, panel, learning lab, hands-on interactive, facilitated discussion), and the overall balance of topic areas, age ranges, and lifespan issues.
+Additional factors include the level of content, session type, and the overall balance of topic areas, age ranges, and lifespan issues.

 To develop a comprehensive and balanced conference program that will:

 The primary proposal submitter will receive an email in June 2019 with the note of acceptance or denial.
 It is the responsibility of the primary proposal submitter to let the other co-presenters know of the decision.

 The review committee may recommend that session content be presented in a different session type than originally submitted (i.e. hands-on interactive instead of lecture).
 The primary submitter will have the opportunity to consider and agree to switch the session type or withdraw the proposal from further consideration.

 A presenter agreement will be emailed to each individual presenter (primary and co-presenters).
 This agreement will need to be signed and returned to OCALI by July 2019.